-- f_a = Computed axial compressive stress equal to the total vertical load divided by the net area, - F_a = Compressive stress permitted by the standard for axial loading,

-$f_m =$ Computed flexural stress,

-$F_m =$ Flexural compressive stress permitted by the standard.
+- fa = Computed axial compressive stress equal to the total vertical load divided by the net area, - $F_a$ = Compressive stress permitted by the standard for axial loading, - fm = Computed flexural stress, - $F_m$ = Flexural compressive stress permitted by the standard.

-The allowable compressive stress under axial loading is reduced for slenderness effects, using a reduction factor of $[1 - (h/40t)^3]$.
+The allowable compressive stress under axial loading is reduced for slenderness effects, using a reduction factor of $[1 - (\frac{h}{40t})^3]$ .
 The allowable short-wall axial stress is $0.2f'm$ for unreinforced masonry and $0.225f'm$ for reinforced masonry.
 Allowable flexural compressive stresses are $0.3f'm$ and $0.33f'm$ for unreinforced and reinforced masonry, respectively.
 The standard does not permit tensile stresses in unreinforced masonry walls built with hollow units, thus limiting load eccentricity to the edge of the kern.
 For solid unreinforced masonry and for reinforced masonry cracked sections are permitted.
 It is also stated in the standard, that up to a load eccentricity of t/3, reinforced walls may be designed on the basis of an uncracked section.

-These design recommendations consider wall slenderness; however, the h/t ratio does not take into account the properties of the cross section, and therefore does not differentiate between solid and hollow sections.
-Other variables associated with slenderness effects and not considered in these design equations are end fixity effects (effective length),3 the effect of the manner in which the member is loaded (the shape of the moment diagram and the resultant deflection curve), and the relationship between the strength and the modulus of elasticity of the masonry.
+These design recommendations consider wall slenderness, however the h/t ratio does not take the mass-distribution within the cross section into account, and therefore does not differentiate between solid and hollow sections.
+Other variables associated with slenderness effects and not considered in these design equations are end fixity effects (effective length), $\frac{2}{2}$ the effect of the manner in which the member is loaded (the shape of the moment diagram and the resultant deflection curve), and the relationship between the strength and the modulus of elasticity of the masonry.